A chronology of key events:

 1980 - Indira Gandhi returns to power heading Congress party splinter group, Congress (Indira).

-1984 - Indira Gandhi assassinated by Sikh bodyguards, following which her son, Rajiv, takes over.
+1984 October - Indira Gandhi assassinated by Sikh bodyguards.
+Her son Rajiv takes over as prime minister.

 1984 December - Gas leak at Union Carbide pesticides plant in Bhopal.
 Thousands are killed immediately, many more subsequently die or are left disabled.

-1987 - India deploys troops for peacekeeping operation in Sri Lanka's ethnic conflict.
+1987 - India deploys troops for three years peacekeeping operation in Sri Lanka's ethnic conflict.

 1990 - Muslim separatist groups begin campaign of violence in Kashmir.